The understandable desire of the workshop owner to make immediate progress on the

 than attempting to mark out the position of the hole, even for a single item.

 2 If a batch of parts is to be made then the time taken to carry out the process

 3 With more than one part being made a consistent result would certainly be achieved.

 4 With the bush having been made a close fit in the recess a high degree of accuracy

 would result, even for a single component.

-be fitted.
 Photograph 3 shows the reason for the requirement.